 A challenge introduces a lexical scope so two different challenges can define an argument with the same name.

 When redeeming a coin, a redeemer must choose one of the challenges and satisfy its conditions.
-On the assembl level its done by pushing challenge's number (indexed from 1) after arguments.
-If there is only one challenge, only arguments are pushed.

 You can perceive a challenge as a keyhole in a lock and arguments as keys.